TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 ## Minute Intervals

-Is the assumption that an exchange's bid/offer generally doesn't replenish within a minute's time?
+Is the speculation that an exchange's bid/offer generally doesn't replenish within a minute's time?

 No evidence of cycling exchange concentrations was found in the minute-interval data.